Aliases for NEFL Gene

 GeneCards Summary for NEFL Gene

 NEFL (Neurofilament Light) is a Protein Coding gene.
 Diseases associated with NEFL include Charcot-Marie-Tooth Disease, Axonal, Type 2E and Charcot-Marie-Tooth Disease, Demyelinating, Type 1F.
-Among its related pathways are RET signaling and Amyotrophic lateral sclerosis (ALS).
+Among its related pathways are Association Between Physico-Chemical Features and Toxicity Associated Pathways and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and protein domain specific binding.
-An important paralog of this gene is INA.
+An important paralog of this gene is NEFM.

 UniProtKB/Swiss-Prot Summary for NEFL Gene